Piano Key Chart

 G# go up a half step to A the key is A.

-There is one sharp F#
+There is one sharp F#.
+This is the Key of G.

 There are two sharps F# C#